lightbulbmoment22617/lightbulbmoment22617.github.io/_portfolio/index.md

 permalink: /portfolio/index.html
 date: 2019-10-13
 ---
-# Portfolio
+# Projects

-Here are a few selected projects of mine.
-To have a look at them feel free to follow the links to relevant Devposts / GitHub.
-If you want to ask me about any of them, feel free to [email me][2].

-You can also read my CV [here][1].
+Here are a few examples of projects I have worked on in the past.

 # INCOMPLETE